drussell33/wou-cs-46x-starlane/milestone_4/exemplars/cuauhtemoc_user_story.md

 ## Tasks

-1. Add dynamic links to search results
+1. Add dynamic links to search results.
-2. Create pages for each of the entities to be displayed
+2. Create pages for each of the entities to be displayed.
 3. Add styling to search and detail pages.

 ## Dependencies